Synthetic Controls with Imperfect Pre-Treatment Fit

 \section{Base Model}

 Suppose we have a balanced panel of $J+1$ units indexed by $j = 0,...,J$ observed on a total of $T$ periods.
 We want to estimate the treatment effect of a policy change that affected only unit $j=0$, and we have information before and after the policy change.
-Let $T_0$ be the number of pre-intervention periods.
-Since we want to consider the asymptotic behavior of the SC estimator when $T_0 \rightarrow \infty$, we label the periods as $t \in \{ -T_0+1,...,-1,0,1,...,T_1 \}$, where $T_1 = T-T_0$ is the total number of post-treatment periods.
 Let $\mathcal{T}_0$ ($\mathcal{T}_1$) be the set of time indices in the pre-treatment (post-treatment) periods.
 We assume that potential outcomes follow a linear factor model.

 \begin{assumption}[potential outcomes] \normalfont Potential outcomes when unit $j$ at time $t$ is treated ($y_{jt}^I$) and non-treated ($y_{jt}^N$) are given by